ef-ds/deque/CONTRIBUTING.md

 - If you don't agree with a suggestion, thumb it down
 - If you feel strongly about a suggestion, please consider leaving comments

 We love to get feedback from the community.
 Our goal is to build the fastest and most efficient deque ever, for you, the deque's users.
 We need you and your suggestions to get there.
-Make sure to engage in the discussion if you like deque.
+Make sure to engage in the discussion!